Colmar, France is 100% a fairytale village and the Colmar Christmas market is just as charming!

 Colmar is very small and compact – all you need to get around the city are your own two feet!

 Driving in Europe is straightforward, the roads are well-maintained, and the signage is easy to follow.
+And if you want maximum flexibility when visiting several Christmas markets, you’ll definitely want a car.

 How Long Do You Need?